 address the least reproach whatsoever to our dear brethren who have shared it.
-One is rejoiced, with all one&#8217;s heart, that God has delivered them.
+One is rejoiced, with all one's heart, that God has delivered them.
 The heart of the Christian goes cordially to meet them.
 On their side they will agree that it is a question of our responsibility toward God, of the walk which would glorify Him most.
-Now, dulness of conscience&#8212;this feebleness which has hindered conscience from acting for long years of convictions, during which these dear brethren propped up what they knew to be evil, and even condemned those who separated themselves from their system and walk (and add to that the fact that *circumstances* have brought about the conclusion at which they are themselves arrived)&#8212;this dulness of conscience hinders its activity of to-day from exercising so much power in forming their judgment as to the walk which is to be followed before God by us who already walk outside that which they have just left.
-Does that hinder our hearts from being open&#8212;cordially open&#8212;to these brethren, from receiving them, and wishing to strengthen them, by prayer, as well as by an interest sincere and manifest to the eyes of all?
+Now, dullness of conscience -- this feebleness which has hindered conscience from acting for long years of convictions, during which these dear brethren propped up what they knew to be evil, and even condemned those who separated themselves from their system and walk (and add to that the fact that *circumstances* have brought about the conclusion at which they are themselves arrived) -- this dullness of conscience hinders its activity of today from exercising so much power in forming their judgment as to the walk which is to be followed before God by us who already walk outside that which they have just left.
+Does that hinder our hearts from being open -- cordially open -- to these brethren, from receiving them, and wishing to strengthen them, by prayer, as well as by an interest sincere and manifest to the eyes of all?
 Far from it.
-For my part (my voice is very feeble), I see God&#8217;s hand in what is passing.
+For my part (my voice is very feeble), I see God's hand in what is passing.
 I see conscience in my brethren.
 My voice would encourage them, as my heart rejoices in it.

-The fact that &#8220;the hand of God has acted&#8221; produces evidently, in the heart of him who looks to God, respect for the movement.
+The fact that "the hand of God has acted" produces evidently, in the heart of him who looks to God, respect for the movement.
 God is there, that is evident.
 This action of His providence makes what is passing to be respected.
-But, to a certain point, it deprives the work of the character of a work of God&#8217;s Spirit.
+But, to a certain point, it deprives the work of the character of a work of God's Spirit.
 I say to a certain point; for I have no doubt that the Spirit of God acts in the heart of these brethren, and I hope also in others not yet manifested.
-I understood also that the fact of having preceded them in date is far from saying all. &#8220;There are first who shall be last, and last who shall be first.&#8221; I understand that this may seem to say from God, to those who walked outside the world-church, &#8220;If you had been faithful&#8212;if you had had the faith necessary to make the word tell in the souls I had prepared, I should have had no need to raise up a new testimony.&#8221; I submit myself, I hope, with all my heart to this appeal to my conscience.
+I understood also that the fact of having preceded them in date is far from saying all.
+"There are first who shall be last, and last who shall be first."
+I understand that this may seem to say from God, to those who walked outside the world-church, "If you had been faithful -- if you had had the faith necessary to make the word tell in the souls I had prepared, I should have had no need to raise up a new testimony."
+I submit myself, I hope, with all my heart to this appeal to my conscience.
 It is always good to listen to God.
-Only it behoves that I seriously weigh what He tells me, and that in the means He employs, if the means be not directly His word, I separate what is of man from what is of God; &#8220;the precious from the vile,&#8221; @Jeremiah 15: 19.
+Only it behoves that I seriously weigh what He tells me, and that in the means He employs, if the means be not directly His word, I separate what is of man from what is of God; "the precious from the vile," @Jeremiah 15: 19.
 My